StephanGeorg/url-exists-deep/README.md

 A deeper node library to determine if a url exists.

 url-exists-deep was developed for performance and accuracy.
-To check wether a url exists or not a HEAD request is sent, because this is much faster then a GET.
+To check whether a url exists or not a HEAD request is sent, because this is much faster then a GET.
 Most hosts are responding correct.
 If the host responses with a 403 Forbidden a GET request with User-Agent and Accept header is sent.